 I found them to be good hot, room temperature, and cold.

-This simple recipe for roasted cherry tomatoes is just that: easy and delicious and super versatile!
+This simple recipe for roasted cherry tomatoes with herbs is just that: easy and delicious and super versatile!
 Roasting the tomatoes in a hot oven brings out the natural sweetness of the veggies and is a nice hands-off way to cook as well.

 Although I served these roasted beauties as a side dish for a bowl of pasta, they would also be great inside of an omelette with some mozzarella cheese, served with a roasted chicken breast along with a drizzle of balsamic vinegar, or even served on a toasted slice of Tuscan bread with some homemade ricotta.